thepeacockproject/StateMachineParser/spec.md

 This node returns true if the 2 items are equal to each other.

-> Implementation Note: We have made sure that JavaScript arrays with identical contents will equal each other.
+> Implementation Note: Arrays will not equal each other (starting in v4.1.0).

 Example: